Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/05_conjugation-charts.md

 The twist is that similar to how English has *he*, *she*, and *it* depending on whether the gender of the thing referred to is masculine, feminine, or neuter, Icelandic has three versions of the word they depending on the gender of the things referred to: *þeir*, *þær*, and *þau*.

-Essentially, you can think of these are plural versions of *hann*, *hún*, or *það*.
+Essentially, you can think of these as plural versions of *hann*, *hún*, or *það*.
 Put another way, if the *they* in the sentence is made up of two *hann*s, use *þeir*.
 If it is made up of two *hún*s, use *þær*.
 If it is made up of two or more *það*s, or a mixture of two or more genders, use *þau*.
 Below, find this explained in a chart.

 | This  | And      | Equals |
 |-------|-----------|--------|